 A globally diverse company typically conducts material volumes of routine business in dozens of currencies throughout the year.
 As a result, its business operations and balance sheet may be subject to significant currency market effects, and these could have strong influences on performance.

-For example, from 1971 to 2013, the daily average year-on-year change in the value of the U.S. dollar relative to the Canadian dollar was a small fraction of 1%.
+For example, from 1971 to 2022, the daily average year-on-year change in the value of the US dollar relative to the Canadian dollar was a small fraction of 1%.
 But there were one-year periods where there were substantial swings up and down.
 Moreover, the standard deviation of the values is many times the average value.
 Standard deviation measures the amount of dispersion seen among the individual one-year results.
 A relatively large standard deviation implies that the chance of randomly finding average or near-average results in any particular one-year period is relatively small.
-The table below shows the statistics for a select number of major U.S. trading partners as well as the Federal Reserve’s index of aggregated currency performance against all major U.S. trading partners.
+For information on currency and exchange rates, see the Federal Reserve's Foreign Exchange Rates pages.

 How currency changes can impact a company's reported financial performance